dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 any qualifiers before `ref` refer to the whole type and any qualifiers after `ref` refer to the return type of the function pointer or delegate type.

+A third side-effect is that `extern` will not be available as a parameter storage class.

 ### Drawbacks

 A naïve programmer might assume that `const (shared int)*` is equivalent to `const ((shared int)*)`, but it really is equivalent to `(const shared int)*`.